Why does it take longer for the police to respond to certain calls?

 Call the police department, ask to speak to a Patrol Supervisor or the Uniform Division Commander.
 Request that this area be placed on selective enforcement and close patrol.

 Should I report suspicious activity in my neighborhood?

 Absolutely!
 The Police Department depends on citizens calling to report crimes or suspicious activity.
 You will be asked questions about the activity to determine it's nature for descriptions or the people involved.
 You may be asked if you would like an officer to contact you, however, you may remain anonymous, if you wish.

 What do I have to do to become a police officer?
 How do I get into the police academy?

-Contact either the Treasure Coast Public Safety Training Complex at Indian River State College in Fort Pierce at 772-462-7150 or the Brevard County Law Enforcement Academy in Melbourne at 321-632-1111 for entrance information.
+Contact either the Treasure Coast Public Safety Training Complex at Indian River State College in Fort Pierce at 772-462-7150 or the Florida Law Enforcement Academy at Eastern Florida State College in Melbourne at 321-632-1111 for entrance information.